 The High 48s stand during their performances — no chairs are needed.

-To download a copy of our stage plot, click here.
+To request a copy of our stage plot, please fill out contact form below.